-Some writers have an ear for dialog the way some actors have a knack for accents.
+Some writers have an ear for dialogue the way some actors have a knack for accents.
 Other writers struggle.
-The good news is that the folks with an aptitude for it can always get better, and the strugglers can learn to write zingy dialog.
+The good news is that the folks with an aptitude for it can always get better, and the strugglers can learn to write zingy dialogue.

-Your goal as a writer is to write realistic conversations that reveal who your characters are without loading the dialog down with all the garbage we frequently talk about.
+Your goal as a writer is to write realistic conversations that reveal who your characters are without loading the dialogue down with all the garbage we frequently talk about.
 You know what I mean—all the ums and ers, the hello-how-are-yous, and the like.
-As Dana Isaacson pointed out, dialog is real conversation, only better.
+As Dana Isaacson pointed out, dialogue is real conversation, only better.
 Oh, and extra points if it forwards the plot, as well.

-Part of writing good dialog is mechanical, and part of it has to do with content, and I’ve got tips for both.
+Part of writing good dialogue is mechanical, and part of it has to do with content, and I’ve got tips for both.

 Bob: “Yeah, my daughter has her surgery tomorrow.”